nadecancode/SpookyProject/README.md

 Took 10 Minutes for the First Commit, Don't judge my CODE PLS :)

-Only created the general system, I need to use my frikin latencies to write some crappy scripts later :)
+Only created the general system, I need to use my frikin literacies to write some crappy scripts later :)

 -----
 Halloween Activity - Partner Activity